pwdyson/inflect_dj.py/README.txt

 --------------------------

-If you are using a Python version earlier than 2.6 you cannot use class decorators and must explicitly redefine ``Meta`` with a call to ``pl()``::
+If you are using a Python version earlier than 2.6 you cannot use class decorators and must explicitly redefine the class with a call to ``pl()``::

  from django.db import models